d6t/d6tpipe/docs/source/permissions.rst

 Invite User with email
 ---------------------------------------------

-If users are not registered with d6tpipe or you only know their email, you can access via email.
+If users are not registered with d6tpipe or you only know their email, you can grant access via email.

 .. code-block:: python